 Walk or cycle around this huge upland reservoir

-Lord Bagot erected this monument in 1830 to commemorate the planting of a conifer forest.
+Lord Bagot erected the monument in 1830 to commemorate the planting of a conifer forest.

-The forest was cut down during the First World War to provide wooden props for the trenches and coal mines.
-It was replanted by the Forestry Commission in the 1930s.
+The forest was cut down during the First World War to provide wooden props for the trenches and coal mines and it was then replanted by the Forestry Commission in the 1930s.

-The trail is waymarked and starts from the information panel on the other side of the road to the car park.
+The starts from the information panel on the other side of the road to the parking area.